-Total direct compensation levels should be sufficiently competitive to attract, motivate and retain the highest quality executives.
+- Total direct compensation levels should be sufficiently competitive to attract, motivate and retain the highest quality executives.
 Our Committee seeks to establish target total direct compensation (base salary, short-term and long-term incentive) at the 50th percentile of our Peer Group and market data of companies of like size, thereby providing our executives the opportunity to be competitively rewarded for our financial, operational and stock price growth.
-It is also the Committee's intention to set total executive compensation sufficiently high to attract and retain strong, motivated leadership who will not only strive to reach our key operating and strategic objectives, but also demonstrate the utmost integrity in doing so.

-Performance-based compensation should constitute a substantial portion of total compensation.
-We believe in a pay-for-performance culture, with a significant position of total direct compensation being performance -based and/or "at risk."
+We believe paying at the 50th percentile is competitive and promotes employment engagement and high performance.
+It is also the Compensation Committee's intention to set total executive compensation sufficiently high to attract and retain strong, motivated leadership who will not only strive to reach our key operating and strategic objectives, but also demonstrate the utmost integrity in doing so. - Performance-based compensation should constitute a substantial portion of total compensation.
+We believe in a pay-for-performance culture, with a significant portion of total direct compensation being performance -based and/or "at risk."
 The performance of our executives, considered in light of general economic and specific company, industry and competitive conditions, serves as the primary basis for determining their overall compensation.
 Accordingly, a portion of the compensation provided to our executive officers is tied to, and varies with, our financial and operational performance, as well as individual performance.
-We view our short-term and long-term components of the compensation program as being "at risk."

-Long-term incentive compensation should align executives' interests with our shareholders' interest to further the creation of long-term shareholder value.
+We view our short-term and long-term incentive components of the compensation program as being "at risk." - Long-term incentive compensation should align executives' interests with our shareholders' interest to further the creation of long-term shareholder value.
 Awards of equity-based compensation encourage executives to focus on our long-term growth and prospects and incentivize executives to manage the Company from the perspective as owners with a meaningful stake, and to encourage them to remain with us for long and productive careers.
 Our stock ownership guidelines further enhance the incentive to create long-term shareholder value.
 Equity-based compensation also subjects our executives to market risk similar to our shareholders.

-This philosophy serves as the basis of the Committee's decisions regarding each of the following three components of pay: base salary, short-term (annual) incentive compensation and long-term (equity) compensation, each of which is discussed below.
+This philosophy serves as the basis of the Compensation Committee's decisions regarding each of the following three components of pay: base salary, short-term (annual) incentive compensation and long-term (equity) compensation, each of which is discussed below.